Welcome to today's edition of the Rush 24-7 podcast.

 And what about undercover cops?

-I mean, they have quote unquote a uniform as well.
+I mean, they have, quote-unquote, a uniform as well.

-San Leandro officers have estimated they need 25 to 35 minutes a day to put on and take off the uniform, that it's part of the gig, and that they want to um be paid for it.
+San Leandro officers have estimated they need 25 to 35 minutes a day to put on and take off the uniform, that it's part of the gig, and that they want to be paid for it.

 And the federal judges agreed.